bajrasushant/CS50-solutions/project/README.md

     In `helpers.py`, it includes some distribution code from CS50:Finance, the only addition is the `password_check` which checks whether the entered password for registration satisfies the criteria or not.
 For this we use regular expressions which make the code easier and shorter just a line of if else.
 The `pattern` generates a raw string consisting of symbols, uppercase and lowercase letters and digits which is checked or matched with the entered password.

+    `final.db` is the database which has two tables mainly: the table for storing users and another for storing their todos.

+    `todo-functions.js` is the functional implementation of my todo app using JavaScript without beauty.

     It is a simple program the main problem that occured while creating this was how to enable the edit function.
 But in the end applied it as deletion and insertion.
 I just couldn't update the data in the database so I opted to remove the pressed edit and then replace it with the new one.

     Thank you!